mosip/mosip-infra/deployment/sandbox-v2/README.md

 ## VM setup
 ### All machines
+All machines need to have the folowing:
-* Create a user 'mosipuser' with strong password, same on all machines.
+* User 'mosipuser' with strong password.
+Same password on all machines.
-* Make `sudo su` passwordless.
+* Password-less `sudo su`.
-* All machines in the same subnet.
+* Internet connectivity.
-* All machines accessible via hostnames defined in `hosts.ini`.
+* Accessible from console via hostnames defined in `hosts.ini`.

 ### Console
 Console machine is the machine from where you run Ansible and other the scripts.
 You must work on this machine as 'mosipuser' user (not root).
-* Console machine must be accessible with the public domain name (e.g. sandbox.mycompany.com)
+* Console machine must be accessible with public domain name (e.g. sandbox.mycompany.com).
-* Port 80, 443, 30090 (for postgres), 9000 (HDFS) must be open on the console for external access.
+* Port 80, 443, 30090 (for postgres) must be open on the console for external access.
 * Install Ansible
 ```
 $ sudo yum install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm